top of page

 Scan13sm.jpg

-"Brian Tries", 1985/86.
+"Brian Tries", 1985/86.the kinda silly photo of all the Limbs dancers in genuine op shop gear is one of my favourite photos of everyone from that time.
 Back row from left: Glen Mayo, Will Thomson, Mark White, Taiaroa Royal.
 Front row from left: Katie McDermott, Leanne Plunkett, Debra McCulloch, Felicity Molloy, Joanne Kelly.
 Kneeling: Shona McCullagh

 Scan6a_sm.jpg